GateNLP/MigrationNarrate/README.md

 | `narrative`       | Human-annotated fine-grained narrative |

 The annotation `None` indicates that, after human annotation/adjudication, no migration narrative was explicitly stated or strongly implied in the video.

 ### `data/unlabelled_data.tsv`

+Contains the identifiers of the **4,425 migration-related videos** retained by the automatic filtering pipeline but not selected for human annotation.

+### `data/unlabelled_data.tsv`